 How to Save Money With a Balance Transfer

 First, it is crucial that those seeking a balance transfer do so as part of a comprehensive plan to eliminate their credit card debt.
 Such a plan should focus on maximizing their income, minimizing their expenses, and regularly paying down their entire credit card before the promotional rate expires.

 As part of an overall plan to eliminate debt, the benefits of a balance transfer are clear.
 For example, if a cardholder has an existing credit balance of $10,000 on a card with a 15% APR, that cardholder is currently accruing $125 in interest each month.
 If the cardholder continues to pay interest while reducing the balance by $500 each month, that person will still have accrued $1,250 of interest over the 20 months it took him or her to pay off the balance (15% interest applied to an average daily balance of $5,000 over 12 months).
-Alternatively, that person could begin by accepting a balance transfer offer of 21 months at 0% interest with a 3% balance transfer fee.
+Alternatively, that person could accept a balance transfer offer of 21 months at 0% interest with a 3% balance transfer fee.
 In this case, that person’s old balance of $10,000 will be paid off, while they will incur a new balance of $10,000 plus $300 in balance transfer fees.
 If all goes according to plan, at the end of the 21 months, the new balance will be paid off and the cardholder will have saved nearly $1,000 in interest.

 Top Five 0% Balance Transfer Cards on the Market

 Like every aspect of the credit card industry, we are fortunate to enjoy an extremely competitive market for 0% balance transfer credit cards.
-Here are the top five offers currently available.
+None of these cards have annual fees, because if you're working on paying off your debt with a balance transfer, you shouldn't be worrying about the extra rewards.
+Here are the top offers currently available.